ninchat/ninchat-embed/embed.md

 	The channel id where we land after loading chat.

+- `channelMasterSign` : string

+	A cryptographic signature/token used when joining channels.
+May be used e.g. to join a non-public channel.

 - `cookiePrefix` : string, default: `ninchat_`

 	Prefix used when storing chat state on client browser.
 Mainly for customer service, saves to chat popup horizontal position and open/close state.